 - Portmanteaus will appear on your map randomly like ingredients.
 Don’t walk past them.

 - Save your infinite-use gold key for 2km portmanteaus so you can use it more often.

 - Engage portkeys when you’re in a private, large space, like at home.
 They require more movement than appropriate for the city streets.

 - Use this Harry Potter name generator to create your code name.
 May as well get into character.

 - The AR feature is overrated.
 Turn it off to save battery and speed up gameplay during battle.
-Turn ON the battery saver mode to keep collecting kms, or consider buying a battery pack.
+Turn ON the battery saver mode to keep collecting kms, or consider one of our best portable charger picks.

 - Urban areas, like in Pokémon Go, are ideal spots to play.
 I didn’t need to get up from my desk in my New York City office for the first two hours of wizarding.

 - With that said, if you’re going to venture outdoors to play, don’t stop short in front of walking pedestrians to cast spells.
 Manners, people.